aeppic/pack/README.md

 4) Create a new tgz containing the files from step 1 and the node_modules from step 2/3

 Important: Make sure the package.json files field includes all files required for runtime

+## Publishing

+Publish this package with `--access=public`.
+For some reason npm doesn't use the `public: true` marker in the package.json and an explicit option is needed for publishing to a scope.